 Baird Welch-Collins is a lifelong and third generation resident of Waterford, Connecticut where he graduated from Waterford High School in 2013.
 He attended Connecticut College from 2013 to 2018 where he majored in Government and is obtaining his Connecticut Secondary Education Certification.
 While a full-time student at Connecticut College, Baird has worked as a private tutor and music instructor.
 He has also frequently performed as a popular local folk musician and plays several instruments including the Irish bouzouki, guitar, and Scottish smallpipes.
 Baird has served our community through his volunteer work at the Niantic Community Church, performances for charity fundraisers, trash clean-up events, and performances in local nursing homes.
 For hobbies, Baird is an avid outdoorsman and boater, blacksmith, and beekeeper.

 Baird first ran for public office in 2015 and was successfully elected to Waterford's Representative Town Meeting in 2017 to represent the Second District.
-On the RTM, Baird was appointed to the Public Health, Recreation, and Environment Committee; Finance, Wage, and Personnel Committee; and Committee on Committees.
+On the RTM, Baird was appointed to the Public Health, Recreation, and Environment Committee; Finance, Wage, and Personnel Committee; and the Committee on Committees.
 Baird also serves on Waterford's Flood and Erosion Control Board where he was elected to serve as Treasurer.
 He was also made a Justice of the Peace for the Town of Waterford in 2016.

 Our 2017 Candidates